marija-iloska/GTPF/README.md

 2. synthetic_data.py - module that can generate state-space model or linear model data
 3. gtpf.py - module that stores the code of the proposed filter
 4. posterior_compute.py - module that computes the posterior of the tempering parameter beta

+### MATLAB Code
+1. main.m  - script to run the proposed filter
+   - generates synthetic data according to user settings
+   - calls and runs filter
+   - plots the estimation of a random state trajectory

+2. util/create_data.m - module that can generate state-space model or linear model data
+3. proposed_method/gtpf.m - function of the code of the proposed filter
+4. proposed_method/beta_posterior.m - module that computes the posterior of the tempering parameter beta